zaidajani/send-msg-creator/README.md

 ## Send messages to creator, and the creator will read the message from their sentlist.

-## Enjoy your powerfull application
+## Enjoy your powerfull Application